 Stockton Children's Book of the Year

-The Stockton Children's Book of the Year is a high profile literary event for children in Stockton Borough.
-This successful and popular event has been running for over 21 years.
+Stockton Children's Book of the Year (SCBY) is a successful, popular and high profile literary event for children which has been running for over 21 years in Stockton Borough.

-To provide an exciting and fun vehicle for demonstrating the pleasure of reading and literature
+• To provide an exciting and fun vehicle for pupils in Years 5 and 6 to demonstrate the pleasure of reading and literature.

 Stockton Children's Book of the Year is an event that involves children, teachers, parents, authors and library staff in the promotion and celebration of good, modern children’s literature.